-Moodle’s basic structure is organised around courses.
-These are basically pages or areas within Moodle where teachers can present their learningresources and activities to students.
+Moodle’s basic structure is organized around courses.
+These are basically pages or areas within Moodle where teachers can present their learning resources and activities to students.
 They can have different layouts but they usually include a number of central sections where materials are displayed and side blocks offering extra features or information.

 Courses can contain content for a year’s studies, a single session or any other variants depending on the teacher or establishment.
 They can be used by one teacher or shared by a group of teachers.

-How students enrol on courses depends on the establishment; for example they can self -enrol, be enrolled manually by their teacher or automatically by the admin.
+How students enroll on courses depends on the establishment; for example they can self -enroll, be enrolled manually by their teacher or automatically by the admin.

-Courses are organised into categories.
+Courses are organized into categories.
 Physics, Chemistry and Biology courses might come under the Science category for instance.

 Teachers, students and other Moodle users

 You don’t enter Moodle with the “teacher” or “student” role.

 Everyone who logs into Moodle has no special privileges until they are allocated roles by the administrator according to their needs in individual courses or contexts.